aetperf/aetperf.github.io/_posts/2024-05-27-An-Hybrid-Information-Retriever-with-DuckDB.md

 where:
 - $s$ is the score function,
-- $m_t$ is the theoretical miminum of $s$ (-1 for the semantic score, 0 for the lexical search),
+- $m_t$ is the theoretical minimum of $s$ (-1 for the semantic score, 0 for the lexical search),
 - $M$ is the maximum value of $s$ returned for the current query.

 This normalization process is tricky for the lexical score, since the score range depends on the number of words in the query, the global vocabulary, the content entries...
-Here is a mention of this difficulty by [Quentin Herreros and Thomas Veasey in [5]](#bib05)
+Here is a mention of this challenge by [Quentin Herreros and Thomas Veasey in [5]](#bib05)

 > Normalization is essential for comparing scores between different data sets and models, as scores can vary a lot without it.
 It is not always easy to do, especially for Okapi BM25, where the range of scores is unknown until queries are made.
 Dense model scores are easier to normalize, as their vectors can be normalized.
 However, it is worth noting that some dense models are trained without normalization and may perform better with dot products.